DP15069 The Impact of Alternative Forms of Bank Consolidation on Credit Supply and Financial Stability

 |Link to this Page:||cepr.org/active/publications/discussion_papers/dp.php?dpno=15069|

 Between 2009 and 2011, the Spanish banking system underwent a restructuring process based on consolidation of savings banks.
 The program's design allows us to study how alternative forms of consolidation affect credit supply and financial stability.
-We show that banks consolidating via mergers or business groups are ex-ante comparable in terms of local market's overlap, financial and economic characteristics.
-We find that, relative to business groups, the market power of merged banks produces a contraction in credit supply, higher interest rates, but also a reduction in non-performing loans.
+Using detailed data from the Spanish credit registry, we first show that banks consolidating via mergers or business groups are ex-ante comparable with respect to local market's overlap, financial and economic characteristics.
+We then find that, relative to business groups, the market power of merged banks produced a contraction in credit supply, higher interest rates, but also a reduction in non-performing loans in the economy, in the loans extended to risky firms and in the risk of bank default.
 To determine the welfare effects of consolidation, we estimate a structural model of credit demand and supply.
 In our framework, banks compete on interest rates and can ration borrowers.
-We also allow borrower surplus to depend on banks' survival.
-Through counterfactuals, we quantify cost efficiencies and improvements in financial stability that consolidation should deliver to outweigh welfare losses from reduced credit supply.
+We also allow borrower surplus to depend on banks' default risk.
+Through counterfactuals, we quantify cost efficiencies and improvements in the risk of default that consolidation should deliver to outweigh welfare losses from reduced credit supply.